SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.60_2a70354.md

 -   `sap.m.Image`: То optimize app performance, we changed the default value of the `densityAware` property to `false`.
 App developers should enable this property only if the app provides the corresponding image versions for high-density devices.For more information, see the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.m.Image/controlProperties).

--   `sap.m.MessageView`/`sap.m.MessagePopover`: A keyboard accelerator for the * Alt Enter * event has been added.
-Now, when the focus is on *item* with the `activeTitle` property set to `true`, and when the * Alt Enter * is triggered, the `activeTitlePress` callback is fired.
+-   `sap.m.MessageView`/`sap.m.MessagePopover`: A keyboard accelerator for the  [Alt\] + [Enter\]  event has been added.
+Now, when the focus is on *item* with the `activeTitle` property set to `true`, and when the  [Alt\] + [Enter\]  is triggered, the `activeTitlePress` callback is fired.
 Screen reader support was also improved.
 Information that the defined keyboard accelerators can be used for easier navigation has been provided to its users.

 -   `sap.m.MultiComboBox`: